What are the differences between the WilsonPro 70 and WilsonPro 70 Plus?

 Gain is the booster’s increase in the signal strength it receives from the outside antenna, measured in dB (decibels).

-This is where the two amplifiers differ: The WilsonPro 70 Plus has about +10 dB more downlink power than the WilsonPro 70.
+This is where the two amplifiers differ most: The WilsonPro 70 Plus has over ten times more downlink power than the WilsonPro 70.
 The additional downlink power in the WilsonPro 70 Plus gives it the ability to handle more users—essentially, it has a bigger “pipeline.”
-This is critical in buildings that have more simultaneous users, with greater demands on cellular data usage.
+This is critical for businesses that have more simultaneous users and greater demands on cellular data usage.

 - WilsonPro 70: LCD panel with signal meter

 - WilsonPro 70 Plus: LCD panel with signal meter

 Wilson’s weBoost consumer products use LED lights to indicate the booster’s status; the WilsonPro series of boosters uses an LCD display panel.
 A button next to the display allows the user to cycle through the four cellular bands received by the amplifier in order to verify that each is functioning properly.

 - WilsonPro 70: N connectors

 The 50-ohm WilsonPro 70 and WilsonPro 70 Plus use the robust N connectors found in most commercial-grade systems.

 - WilsonPro 70: 400-type (−3.7 dB signal loss per 100 feet) or ½-inch FPE or plenum air (−2.0 dB loss/100 feet)